marlonmilesmg/fantasyGo/README.md

 2. The data returned should be able to be filtered on `name` and/or `state-province`
    1. Both of these filters should be optional
 3. Only the following fields should be included in the response: `name`, `state_province` and `web_pages`
-4. OPTIONAL BONUS: Include a unit test for the functionality in your resolver using a testing framework of your choice.
+4. Include a unit test for the functionality in your resolver using a testing framework of your choice.
+Make sure to specify how to run the test in a README.

 The data can be retrieved from the following URL: